-Danske Mortgage Bank Plc has one auditor, which must be a firm of authorised public accountants approved by the Finnish Patent and Registration Office's Audit Oversight.
+Danske Mortgage Bank Plc has one auditor, which must be a firm of authorised public accountants approved by the Finnish Patent and Registration Office.
 The term of the auditor lasts until the next Annual General Meeting following the auditor's appointment.